The CARE Project - Now Recruiting

 To learn more, please call (215) 553-7114 or email us at email@example.com.

 Coordinator: Lauren Bradley

-We are currently planning an open trial of a group acceptance-based behavioral treatment targeting weight-regain after bariatric surgery.
+We are currently planning an open trial of a remotely-delivered acceptance-based behavioral treatment targeting weight-regain after bariatric surgery.
 The purpose of this study is to establish this intervention's feasibility, acceptability, and preliminary effectiveness.